On May 15, 2024, House File 2673 was signed into law. Under this legislation, Iowa will:

 Using a shared responsibility model between HHS and system stakeholders, Iowans will build a Disability Services System that:

-• Is well-coordinated with clear access points throughout disability services districts.
+• Is well-coordinated with clear access points throughout Disability Services System districts.

 • Ensures that individuals and families have access to person-centered services and supports no matter where they live.